ingo/ingo.github.io/_recipes/bruschetta.md

 title: Bruschetta
 ---

+Bring these easy garlic toasts out warm from the oven to serve.
+The crisp, garlicky toast is a perfect canvas for showcasing bruschetta toppings.
+Serve these toasts warm right after baking and they will be crispy outside and slightly soft inside.
+Feel free to get creative with different bruschetta toppings.
 This simple yet flavorful bruschetta recipe comes from David Rosengarten's book "Taste".
 It's a perfect snack or appetizer that can be prepared in just 30 minutes.

 ### Ingredients